Scratch Org Definition Details

 - Edition: The Salesforce edition of the scratch org.

 - Possible values are: Developer, Enterprise, Group or Professional.

-- Duration in days: You can specify the duration of scratch org.
-Default value is 7.
+- Duration in days: You can specify the duration of a scratch org.
+The default value is 7.

 - Country: This value sets the locale of the scratch org.
-Default country for the scratch org is United States.
-If you want to override this value, select the country from drop down list.
+The default country for the scratch org is the United States.
+If you want to override this value, select a country from drop-down list.

-- Language: Default language for the scratch org is English.
-To override the language select the language from drop down list.
+- Language: The default language for the scratch org is English.
+To override the language select a language from drop-down list.

 - Description: The description is a good way to document the scratch org’s purpose.
 You can view or edit the description in the Dev Hub.
-From App Launcher, select Scratch Org Info or Active Scratch Orgs, then click the scratch org number.
+From the app launcher, select Scratch Org Info or Active Scratch Orgs, then click on the scratch org number.

 - Username: You can leave it empty.
-Scratch org creation will create username in that case.
+A scratch org creation will create a username in that case.